EutechCybernetic/lucy-pro-documentation/uis.md

 Query a [data source](datasources) in the current bundle and return the result of it.
 You can specify [parameters](axnparamconfig) to the data source.

-Querying a datasource on an action is not very useful unless you plan on using it with [javascript](clientscript) later on.
+Querying a datasource on an action is not very useful unless you plan on using it with [Javascript Library](javascript.md) later on.

 ### Navigate to Url